jmoy/plfs_lout/README.md

 Convert text microdata files from India's NSSO to CSV.
 Python script.

+The script can parse the data layout Excel files provided by NSSO to get column names and widths.

 I've only tested it for two rounds of PLFS.
 Your mileage may vary.

     Usage: python src/main.py [Data layout Excel file] [Input TXT file] [Output CSV file]